leighwilliams/typescript-talk/slides/talk.md

 Note:
 - Gradual typing
   - Allows you to gradually add types to your code.
 Don't need to rewrite your projects
-  - Lets you add types where they're needed
+  - Add types where they're needed
-- If a library has typings, TypeScript can work with it.
+- If a library has definitions, TypeScript can work with it
 - As you'll see in a moment, dev tooling is 👍

 ---